-Recently a friend of mine shared this story about walking into a Starbucks in Houston.
+Recently, a friend shared this story about walking into a Starbucks in Houston.

 The barista replied, 'Yeah, but like 50% foam.
 I can't tell you how many times I have to remake this drink because people don't know that.
 So, do you actually want a latte?
 That's what everyone wants.'

 I said.
 'No. I want a cappuccino.'
 I know what a cappuccino is.
 It was the absolute worst.
 The first thing he said to me was a snarky accusation that I had no idea what I just ordered."

 That would be the first employee behavior that puts shoppers on guard and limits your ability to improve conversion rates: a feeling of superiority over shoppers.

 Here are four more employee behaviors that might be affecting your sales conversion rate of lookers into buyers: